-First, a walking pattern of moderate speed $(60 \frac{\text{mm}}{\text{s}})$ was created and compared with and without spine support.
-When taking a look on the required joint angles and velocities during walking (Fig.5), one notices that the demands on movement range and velocity are reduced, when walking is supported by the spine.
+First, a walking pattern of moderate speed (60 mm per sec) was created and compared with and without spine support.
+When taking a look on the required joint angles and velocities during walking (Fig. 8), one notices that the demands on movement range and velocity are reduced, when walking is supported by the spine.
+The yaw rotation of the spine reduces the distance of desired foot position towards the LimbBaseFrame.
+Thus, especially in the phase around liftoff (from 85% up to 10%), the knee is less stretched which has three advantages.